bluelhf/run-paper-maven-plugin/README.md

 -XX:G1MixedGCLiveThresholdPercent=90
 -XX:G1RSetUpdatingPauseTimePercent=5
 -XX:SurvivorRatio=32
--XX:+PerfDisableSharedMem
 -XX:MaxTenuringThreshold=1
 -Dusing.aikars.flags=https://mcflags.emc.gs
 -Daikars.new.flags=true
 -Ddisable.watchdog=true
 ```
-These flags are equivalent to Aikar's recommended server flags, barring the addition of `-Ddisable.watchdog=true`, which disables the Paper watchdog.
+These flags are equivalent to Aikar's recommended server flags, barring the following modifications:
+- Addition of `-Ddisable.watchdog=true`, which disables the Paper watchdog,
+- Removal of `-XX:+PerfDisableSharedMem`, which prevents profilers from discovering the process.
+- `-Xm[xs]3G` instead of `-Xm[xs]10G`, for memory-limited development.

 ## The Server Flags
 These are options intended for the Minecraft server itself.
 They are a bit more readily understandable,